koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_53_harmonization-or-even-integration-of.md

-# Harmonization or even integration of Information and Material Flow or iow “Cyber and Physical”world
+# Slide 53 of Lecture 12 contains information about Harmonization or even integration of Information and Material Flow or iow “Cyber and Physical”world

 # The image in slide 52 of lecture 12 is divided into two main sections, with a yellow upper half labeled "Virtuelle" oder Informationswelt and an orange lower half labeled "Objekt"- oder physische Welt.